Enterprise-CMCS/managed-care-review/services/postgres/README.md

 You should now be able to ssh to the jump box.

-1. Locate the public IP address of the instance.
+1. Locate the Public IPv4 address of the instance.
 This can be found on by clicking into the VM on the `Instances` section of the EC2 console.
 2. ssh ubuntu@public-ip

 You should be using public key auth to ssh.
 If you need to point to your private key, use `ssh -i ~/.ssh/${yourkeyfile} ubuntu@public-ip`